bootstrapworld/curriculum/lessons/Algebra2/exploring-linear-models/langs/en-us/slides.md

 - Today we'll be looking at data from each state in the US, and searching for possible relationships within the data!
 - Open the @starter-file{alg2-states}
 - From the File menu, select "Save a Copy", and click "Run".
-- Working in pairs or small groups, complete questions 1 and 2 in @printable-exercise{exploring-states.adoc}.
+- Working in pairs or small groups, complete @printable-exercise{exploring-states.adoc}

 @teacher{Have students share back what they Notice and Wonder about the dataset.}